 * Workers at GM Canada's car seat supplier Lear on strike

-* Union says GM Oshawa seat supply to last 4-5 hours
+* Union says GM Oshawa production slows to a crawl

 * Workers at GM engine part supplier Wescast also on strike